CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.2.2 Archiving.txt

 #### OPS.1.2.2.A4 Consistent indexing of data during archiving [IT, IT operation, user]

-All data, documents and data records stored in an archive MUST be clearly indexed in order to be able to quickly find them again in future search queries.
+All data, documents and data records stored in an archive MUST be clearly indexed in order to be able to find them quickly in future search queries.
 For this, it must already be determined during the conception, which structure and which extent the index data for an archive should have.

 #### OPS.1.2.2.A5 Regular processing of archived data [Head IT]